yujnkm/CrowdPlayer/ReadMe.md

-# Crowd Player: Template Project for Immersive Spatial Augmented Reality (SAR) System with Body Tracking
+# Crowd Player: Framework for an Immersive SAR System with Integrated Body Tracking (Template)

 ![Components of the SAR system](images/components.png)

 This Unity project is a ready-to-use template for developing applications in an **Immersive Spatial Augmented Reality (SAR) System**.
 It's specifically configured for the 7-meter IglooVision cylinder at Texas A&M University, which uses three ceiling-mounted **ZED 2i cameras**  for robust body tracking.
 This template provides the foundation for building your own immersive projects that require both panoramic projection and real-time motion tracking.
+This template, empty project comes with interactive demos to show its capablity and easy to set up out of the box experience.

 ### Core Features
 - **Load Any Environment:** Works as a plug-and-play system.
 You can easily load your own custom Unity environments, and they will be correctly projected onto the 360° Igloo screen.